Updated May 2026 with current Indian retail prices.

-At Rs 80,000 you finally step into proper gaming territory.
-This is the bracket where RTX 4050 and RTX 4060 laptops live, and both GPUs handle 1080p gaming genuinely well.
-Valorant, BGMI, CS2 run at extremely high frame rates.
-Cyberpunk 2077 and Spider-Man: Miles Morales run at playable 50-70 FPS on medium-high settings.
-This is not budget gaming any more.
-If you are coming from a laptop with a GTX 1650 or an integrated graphics machine, the jump feels massive.
-We have also covered the best gaming laptops under Rs 60,000 if that bracket fits your budget better.
-For laptop versus desktop comparisons, the HP Victus vs Lenovo IdeaPad Gaming 3 breakdown is worth a read.
-If you want a side-by-side of two of the most popular value options, check out ASUS TUF vs Acer Nitro.
-And once you have the laptop sorted, pick up a second screen under Rs 10,000 for your desk setup.
+At Rs 80,000 in 2026 you get into proper gaming territory, but the picture has shifted a lot from a year ago.
+This is no longer RTX 4050 or RTX 4060 money.
+As of May 2026 those GPUs have drifted above Rs 84,000 and most sit past Rs 90,000.
+What this budget actually buys today is the RTX 3050 and RTX 2050 class, and honestly that is still plenty for the way most of us play in India.
+Valorant, BGMI, CS2 run at very high frame rates.
+GTA 5, Cyberpunk 2077, and Spider-Man Miles Morales run at playable 50 to 90 FPS on medium settings at 1080p.
+If you are coming from a GTX 1650 machine or an integrated graphics laptop, the jump still feels big.
+We have also covered the best gaming laptops under Rs 60,000 if you want to spend a little less.
+For laptop versus desktop calls, the HP Victus vs Lenovo IdeaPad Gaming 3 breakdown helps.
+If you want a head-to-head of two popular value picks, read ASUS TUF vs Acer Nitro.
+And once the laptop is sorted, grab a second screen under Rs 10,000 for your desk.

 Quick Reference: Best Gaming Laptops Under Rs 80,000 in India (2026)